 In Papua New Guinea the Department of Environment and Conservation administers a Code of Practice for Mining, which stipulates the environmental responsibilities of mining projects in PNG.
 The Environment Act 2000 and the regulations made under that Act provide the administrative mechanism for environmental impact assessment and evaluation of activities regulating impacts on the receiving environment through an established environment approval and permitting system.
 The Environment Act 2000 requirements include environmental permits, registration of intention to carry out preparatory work and environment impact assessment.
-The directors of the Group are not aware of any breach of PNG environmental legislation for the year under review, and an application for a new environmental permit has been approved to cover the proposed consolidated mining lease ML 511 at Edie Creek.
+The directors of the Group are not aware of any breach of PNG environmental legislation for the year under review, and during the year a new environmental permit was issued for the consolidated mining lease ML 511 at Edie Creek.